chung-leong/react-seq/examples/media-cap/README.md

     } // end of for loop
 ```

 It's quite simple.
-The error just get saved to `lastError`.
+The error just gets saved to `lastError`.
 If we're in the middle of acquiring a device, the status
-gets changed to "denied".
+is changed to "denied".

 Below the catch block is the generator's one and only `yield` statement.
 So every time we go through the for loop,
 the hook consumer will receive a new state, consisting of the local variables declared at the beginning of the